The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

-The new iMac (starting at $1,299; amazon com and bestbuy.com) completely refreshes Apple’s long-running desktop computer, with a slimmer-than-ever build, fun color options, and the same blazing Apple M1 processor that truly wowed us on last year’s MacBooks.
-So what’s it like to actually work and play on this highly-anticipated desktop?
+The new iMac (starting at $1,258.99; amazon com or $1,299.99; bestbuy.com) completely refreshes Apple’s long-running desktop computer, with a slimmer-than-ever build, fun color options and the same blazing Apple M1 processor that truly wowed us on last year’s MacBooks.
+So what’s it like to actually work and play on this highly anticipated desktop?
 Let’s dive in.

 The who, what and how